450b. Johann Martin Wagner, autobiographical notes: 1809 [*]

 An interesting enough marginal note perhaps to warrant a manuscript facsimile (“auch sollte ich mein möglichstes thun, die Beerdigung seines Leichnams so lange zu verzögern, als nur immer möglich.
 Zuletzt aber ihm den Kopf abschneiden.
 Ein Auftrag, der mir wahrlich sehr unangenehm geworden ware, wenn ich nach dessen Absterben solche Bitte vollziehen müße”; “Autobiographische Aufzeichnungen,” section 14, leaf 4 [facsimile 70]):

 Schelling was already sufficiently familiar with standard medical practices at the time and was acquainted with numerous physicians both inside and outside university settings.
-Although the practice of severing the head of the deceased to prevent any chance of being buried alive is not otherwise noted in this correspondence, the practice of severing such heads in connection with Johann Wilhelm Ritter’s interest in galvanism and the connection between galvanism and the life processes even after death was no doubt quite familiar to Schelling, not least from Ritter’s publications and letters.
+Although the practice of severing the head of the deceased to prevent being buried alive is not otherwise noted in this correspondence, the practice of severing such heads in connection with Johann Wilhelm Ritter’s interest in galvanism and the connection between galvanism and the life processes even after death was no doubt quite familiar to Schelling, not least from Ritter’s publications and letters.

 See in any case the following illustrations of such galvanic experiments from Jean Aldini, Essai théorique et expérimental sur le galvanisme: avec une série d’expériences faites en présence des commissaires de l’Institut National de France, et en divers amphitéatres anatomiques de Londres (Paris 1804), plates 3 and 4 following p.
 398; note the galvanic pile at the head of each cadaver: